edmund-reinhardt/ACCN-Toronto-Scripts/README.md

 * This opens `sync_sermons.py` with the local Python (tested with Python `3.8`)
 * All the .mp3 files in the local folder specified in sync_sermons.py that do not already exists in the remote folder specified in sync_sermons.py will be uploaded
+* At the beginning of a new year, sync_sermons.py will have to have the year updated at the bottom of the file